-A feathery element attached to the right shape creates a very authentic look.
-Look at pictures of the specific bird you are making wings for as inspiration for your colors and shape.
+A feathery element attached to the right shape creates a very authentic cosplay look.
+Get crafty and look at pictures of the specific bird you are making wings for as inspiration for your colors and shape.

 Things You'll Need

 Paper or fabric

 Cut out a wing shape from cardboard.
 This shape is generally an oval that is elongated and pointed at one end.
 Determine the size of the wing based on the length of your arm.
 The wing should extend from your shoulder to 6 inches past your hand.
 Once you are happy with the wing, lay it on another piece of cardboard, trace and cut out an identical wing shape.

 One piece of string should be attached at the top, to tie the wing around the armpit area and the other piece of string should be attached to tie the wing just above your elbow.
 This will allow you to use your hands and bend your arms while wearing the wings.

-Cut hundreds of feather shaped pieces of paper or fabric to apply to the wings.
+Cut hundreds of white feather shaped pieces of paper or fabric to apply to the back of the wings.
 You will need to fully cover the wings in these pieces, so the bigger the pieces, the fewer pieces you will need.
 You can use multiple colors if this would look good with your costume.

 Finish the wings by painting the underside of the wings.
 If you used a plain paper for the feather pieces, you can also spray paint these to get a different color.
-Some bird have several colors on their wings, use spray paint to achieve this look.
+Some bird have several colors on the edges of the wings, and you can always use spray paint to achieve this look.

 Match the color of the wings to the rest of the costume, this can be done using spray paint after the feathers are attached to the wings.